 - Public Procurators’ Office

-The SPA Presidium actually holds more power than the SPA and exercises law making powers between sessions of the SPA.
+The SPA Presidium holds more power than the SPA and exercises law making powers between sessions of the SPA.
 Only a small number of laws has been adopted by the SPA itself.
 Historically, party officials of the SPA Presidium held higher rank than SPA chairmen.
 A reading of the Constitution demonstrates that the SPA Presidium’s prerogatives exceed those of the SPA.
 For example, the SPA Presidium convenes SPA sessions, interprets the Constitution and laws, issues decrees, and can create or liquidate Cabinet organizations.
-Meanwhile, the Chair and Vice Chair of the SPA Presidium hold concurrent positions in the SPA.
+Meanwhile, the chair and vice chair of the SPA Presidium hold concurrent positions in the SPA.

-The courts, procuracy, and lawyers do not alone assume the legal role of educating, disciplining and punishing citizens.
+The procuracy, courts, and lawyers do not alone assume the legal role of educating, disciplining and punishing citizens.
 Local people’s committees, work units, and fellow compatriots have the same function.
-In particular, “socialist law-abiding” committees instituted in people’s committees at all levels are more powerful than legal actors since they oversee the procuracy, police, and the State inspection agencies.
+In particular, socialist law-abiding committees, established in 1977, instituted in people’s committees at all levels are powerful legal actors since they oversee the procuracy, police, and the State inspection agencies.
 Specifically, they check officials’ abuse of power, comment on laws, disseminate legal information, supervise work units and citizens in general, apply legal sanctions or delegate some of these functions to law-enforcement agencies at their discretion.
-For those who want to file complaints and petitions against any State agency wrongdoings, an administrative process exists where the relevant socialist law-abiding committee can decide appropriate punitive actions against officials guilty of any transgression.
+For those who want to file complaints and petitions against any State agency wrongdoings, an administrative process exists where the relevant institutions can decide appropriate punitive actions against officials guilty of any transgression.
 Furthermore, the concerned agency, enterprise or local party committee can organize a peer tribunal system to handle minor offenses and mete out punishments like fines, reprimands, or temporary suspensions of salary.
 The Law on Petitions and Complaints additionally stipulates that the SPA Presidium can review any complaints or petitions dealing with human rights violations directly.

 The DPRK Supreme People’s Assembly promulgated the first Joint Venture Law in 1984, which was patterned loosely after China’s joint venture law, in an effort to resuscitate its economy by inducing foreign investment.
 Thereafter, North Korea established the Rajin-Sonbong Free Economic and Trade Zone (now called Rason Economic and Trade Zone) in 1991, amended the Constitution in 1992 to specify that foreign investment would be permitted in special economic zones, and enacted the Foreign Investment Law, the Law of the DPRK on Contractual Joint Ventures, and Law of the DPRK on Equity Joint Ventures.
 In 2002, North Korea enacted the Basic Law of Sinuiju Special Administrative Region, the Law of the DPRK on the Mt.
 Geumgang Tourist Zone, and the Law of the DPRK on the Gaesong Industrial Complex.